 Standing at over 100 feet, Ozone Falls and all of its natural beauty can be easily reached by even the novice hiker.
-The falls are definitely worth the quick stop, and you'll most likely be able to explore every side of them, take loads of pictures, and get back to your car in under an hour.
+The falls are definitely worth the quick stop—it's possible to see every side of them and get back to your car in under an hour.
 Feeling extra daring?
-Hike to the bottom and swim in the pool beneath!
-The beauty of looking up at the large falls cascading down while you're in the water is unforgettable.
+Hike to the bottom and swim in the pool beneath.
 Parking here is easy, but limited.

 Behind the Yellow Sign at KOA, we combine the great outdoors with great service.
 We offer modern sites, facilities and amenities designed to meet the needs of every kind of camper.
 And with 500+ campgrounds across North America, it’s easy to find an amazing place for camping fun!

 Cruise back in time along the historic Natchez Trace

 Retro New Mexico RV Road Trip: UFOs, Route 66, & Tinkertown

 Soak up the sun with a road trip along the Indiana Dunes

 - 11 Places

 - 97 mi

 - 329 mi